- County Engineer

 The provision of, and requirements attendant to, sanitary sewer and potable water service for any development need to be integrated into the over all plan, but are directly administered by the Ottawa County Sanitary Engineer or another public or quasi-public agency in the County, Consultation with the appropriate entity is required.

-It is our belief that this Manual provides the basic criteria for a successful project design and the Office of the Ottawa County Engineer stands ready to answer any questions that may arise from your utilization thereof.
+It is our belief that this manual provides the basic criteria for a successful project design, however contact the Office of the Ottawa County Engineer should any questions arise.

-A copy of the improvement standards are available at our office for a cost of $10.00 per set.
-We are also making them available on the web.
-You may access them by clicking the link below or at the top of the page.
+A copy of the improvement standards are available at our office for a cost of $10 per set.

-Review Fees have been revised effective 01/01/2020.
-The new schedule is in the Subdivision Improvement Standards, Section V.
+Review Fees have been revised, effective January 1, 2020.
+The new schedule is in the Subdivision Improvement Standards, Section 5.

 The Ottawa County Highway Department has approximately 324 lane miles of roadway to clear of ice and snow during any given storm.
 This is done on a normal basis with seven trucks and very skilled drivers.
 This mileage does not include the travel distance to start each route.
 Depending on visibility and road conditions the average time for each driver to complete each round is three to four hours.
 There has also been a safe speed established of 30 to 40 mph while plowing snow.